 Giving employees the opportunity to socialise outside of the constraints of an office or ‘work’ will not only increase morale but will increase productivity.
 Teams who allow more social and emotional connections become friends.
 Over half (57%) of UK employees say that having a ‘best friend’ at work makes their job more enjoyable, increasing their productivity and creativity.

-Teambuilding activities also work to improve workplace teamwork because employees know each other better.
-After completing teambuilding activities, employees better understand their peers’ strengths and weaknesses, and will therefore be a more cohesive and organised team, which will produce stronger, high-quality work.
+Team building activities also work to improve workplace teamwork because employees know each other better.
+After attending an away day, employees better understand their peers’ strengths and weaknesses, and will therefore be a more cohesive and organised team, which will produce stronger, high-quality work.

 After any win, team winners will celebrate and have fun, which motivates them to want to win even more, and more often.
-The fun that comes with teambuilding will motivate employees to perform to a higher standard.
+The fun that comes with a team event will motivate employees to perform to a higher standard.

 In a relaxed and creative environment, employees tend to demonstrate their value and skills.
 Leaders can arise in the most basic of activities.
 Regularly scheduled events and activities can feed employees’ confidence in the workplace.
 You may discover that someone you thought was really quiet actually shines under pressure and really takes control of a situation.

 Also known as ‘bragging rights’.
-Competition increases productivity which is then channelled back into work or other teambuilding activities.
+Competition increases productivity which is then channeled back into the workplace.
 Learning to work well together with a team, especially a new team, can take time, but it’s no surprise to know that teams come together quicker when an incentive is offered.

 Team building not only benefits the company but shows employees that their employer cares for their health and wellbeing.
-Employees that partake in teambuilding feel more appreciated and cared for.
+Employees who particpate, feel more appreciated and cared for.
 Rewarding efforts through events will not only show that you care for your employees, but also gives them a hard-earned rest away from their desks, and they always come back to work feeling valued and well-rested.

 Committing to regular company events such as rewards dinners, teambuilding, and staff socials will build strong bonds and make employees excited to come to work.
 Employees will feel reinvigorated, encouraged, and motivated.
 Teambuilding also gives employees a common topic to discuss other than work.
-Employees will be able to take all of the skills that they learnt during the teambuilding sessions, and apply them within their working environment, and their daily tasks.
+Employees will be able to take all of the skills that they learned during the team building sessions, and apply them within their working environment, and their daily tasks.